-We added a discussion in this issue to the discussion section.
 Thank you for raising this point.

-Discussion (p.
-30): "Accelerators that specifically target early-stage startups and provide more early-stage training (such as academic accelerators), might be especially valuable for female entrepreneurs.
-Supporting such accelerators might be an effective policy in the current efforts to advance the scale and impact of women-owned businesses.
-Moreover, this might suggest that maybe some female founders should start with a pre-accelerator in which they will reach the baseline level in their entrepreneurial human capital and stage of development before they join an accelerator.
-By doing so they might advance more in access to capital during the accelerator."
+We added a discussion in this issue to the Discussion section, p.
+29.

-They also suggest that accelerators that specifically target early-stage startups and provide more early-stage training (such as academic accelerators), might be especially valuable for female entrepreneurs.
-Supporting such accelerators might be an effective policy in the current efforts to advance the scale and impact of women-owned businesses.
-Moreover, this might suggest that some female founders should better begin with a pre-accelerator to level their entrepreneurial human capital and stage of development, before they join an accelerator.
+“They also suggest that accelerators that specifically target early-stage startups and provide more early-stage training (such as academic accelerators) may be particularly valuable for female entrepreneurs; thus, supporting such accelerators could be an effective policy in the current effort to advance the scale and impact of women-owned businesses.
+This also suggests that some female founders should consider beginning with a pre-accelerator program to improve their entrepreneurial human capital and stage of development before they join an accelerator.”

 10) Empirical Choices.
 Isn't there a mismatch between the single pre-entry goal measure of ESC and the dual progress measure of ESC/ESE (pp. 17-19)?
 This is a bit confusing.

-As mentioned in the paper we have only one measure of ESC goal and two measures of ESC/ESE of progresses for two reasons 1) we did not want to overburden participants; 2) we believe that prior to the accelerator it is quite hard for founder to articulate exactly what entrepreneurial skills they need to acquire to increase their ESE and express them as specific goals, while after the accelerators it is easier for them to point exactly in which skill they progressed.
+As mentioned in the paper, we have only one measure of the ESC goal and two measures of the ESC/ESE progress for two reasons: 1) we did not want to overburden the research participants; and 2) we believe that prior to the accelerator, it is quite difficult for founders to articulate exactly what entrepreneurial skills they need to acquire to improve their ESE and express them as specific goals.
+In contrast, after participating in accelerators, it is easier for them to identify exactly in which skills they progressed.
 We now clarify these considerations in the Measures section (p.
-20):
+19):

 Measures ESC goal (p.
+19):

-20): " We assessed the goal of increasing entrepreneurial confidence by asking, “How important was enhancing your confidence in being able to succeed as an entrepreneur as a pre-entry goal for you?”
-We did not assess ESE, which is often measured with multiple items (e.g., Chen et al., 1998), as a pre-entry goal.
-We made this choice due to practical considerations, as we did not want to overburden participants, and also because we did not think that novice entrepreneurs can effectively report their need for acquiring specified entrepreneurial tasks (e.g., assumption validation) before they gain basic knowledge of the field.
-Such one-item assessments of entrepreneurial confidence have been used before (e.g., Arenius & Minniti, 2005), and have been interpreted as a proxy for self-efficacy (Tominc & Rebernik, 2007)."
+“We assessed the goal of increasing entrepreneurial confidence by asking, “How important to you was enhancing your confidence in being able to succeed as an entrepreneur as a pre-entry goal?”
+We did not assess ESE, which is often measured with multiple items (e.g., Chen et al., 1998) as a pre-entry goal.
+We made this decision due to practical considerations as we did not want to overburden participants; neither did we expect that novice entrepreneurs would be able to articulate the specific entrepreneurial tasks and skills they hoped to acquire (e.g., assumption validation) before developing a basic knowledge of the field.
+Such one-item assessments of entrepreneurial confidence have been used previously (e.g., Arenius & Minniti, 2005) and have been interpreted as a proxy for self-efficacy (Tominc & Rebernik, 2007).”

 11) What about measures of progress in network building, capital access, and human capital?